wakkihaya/neurotechjp/src/md/en/blog/dr-ikeda-ucsf.md

 &nbsp;

-Later, he went on to pursue a Ph.D. at Nagoya University in Japan, and after participating in a month-long overseas research internship during the second year of his doctoral degree, he visited the PI (Principal Investigator) of the [FOCOLab](http://focolab.org/) at UCSF, to which he currently belongs, at an international conference on C. elegans held in the same year, and was accepted to join the lab.
+Later, he went on to pursue a Ph.D. at Nagoya University in Japan, and after participating in a month-long overseas research internship during the third year of his doctoral degree, he visited the PI (Principal Investigator) of the [FOCOLab](http://focolab.org/) at UCSF, to which he currently belongs, at an international conference on C. elegans held in the same year, and was accepted to join the lab.

 &nbsp;